-You can use the methods available on the server component to perform most server-side processing, including validation routines and error handling.
-The Web DataWindow also provides another way to add specialized processing.

-To include server-side processing not available on the server component, you can define one or more PowerBuilder custom class user objects called service classes.
-These service classes are stored in the same PBL or PBD as the DataWindow object for the server component.
-They can be used whenever you want to include additional processing on the server.
-For example, you might want to use this technique to access the SQLPreview event so that you can examine the syntax of a SQL statement before it is committed to the database.

-Where you implement the code

-The service classes implement user-defined events with prescribed signatures.
+ser u can use the methods available on the server component to perform most ver-side processing, including validation routines and error handling.
+The b DataWindow also provides another way to add specialized processing. car cla Da wa wa include server-side processing not available on the server component, you a define one or more PowerBuilder custom class user objects called service sses.
+These service classes are stored in the same PBL or PBD as the taWindow object for the server component.
+They can be used whenever you nt to include additional processing on the server.
+For example, you might nt to use this technique to access the SQLPreview event so that you can umine the syntax of a SQL statement before it is committed to the database.
+Where you implement the code The service classes implement user-defined events with prescribed signatures.
 These events correspond to standard DataWindow events.
-In the user-defined events, you perform the processing and specify return codes that tell the server component whether to cancel the corresponding DataWindow event.

-In the server component, you set a property or call a method that identifies these user objects as service classes for the server component.

-How the code is called

-Service classes work like this:

-- 1 Service classes are instantiated when the component is instantiated (if they are specified in an EAServer property) or when they are first registered by the SetServerServiceClasses method. - 2 An event occurs in the server component for the DataStore. - 3 The server component calls an event of the same name in each registered service class. - 4 If the service class implements the event, the event script is executed and a return code is sent back to the server component. - If the event can be canceled via a return code and if any of the service classes returns that code, the event is canceled in the server component.
+In the user-defined events, you perform the processing and specify return codes that tell the server component whether to cancel the corresponding DataWindow event. the server component, you set a property or call a method that identifies se user objects as service classes for the server component.
+How the code is called Sei vice classes work like this: 1 Service classes are instantiated when the component is instantiated (if they are specified in an EAServer property) or when they are first registered by the SetServerServiceClasses method.
+2 An event occurs in the server component for the DataStore.
+3 The server component calls an event of the same name in each registered service class.
+4 If the service class implements the event, the event script is executed and a return code is sent back to the server component.
+5 If the event can be canceled via a return code and if any of the service classes returns that code, the event is canceled in the server component.